20 engaging flipped learning apps for in the flipped classroom

 Flipped learning is an example of blended learning, a mix between traditional teaching in class and e-learning.

-20 Flipped classroom apps for teachers
+20 Flipped classroom tools and apps for teachers

 For the list below, I looked for apps that really combine forces to deliver a good flipped learning lesson.
 It's not just video apps I will be showing you, but apps that allow you to combine several resources such as video, text, images, links, and evaluation tools.
 These bring you more than just sharing a YouTube video with your students without knowing what insights they got from it.